Alfresco/docs-alfresco/content-services/latest/config/repository.md

         where `xxx` are the externally visible context, host name, port number and protocol values.

     2. You must specify the context path that's externally visible in all steps, and not the context path that the repository is actually running on.

+        Exceptions are in:

-Exceptions are in step [1](deploy-contextpath.md#step-1) and in step [3](deploy-contextpath.md#share-config) if Share is connecting to the repository directly and not through the reverse proxy.
-The other exception is in step [7](deploy-contextpath.md#solr) if Solr is contacted directly and not through the reverse proxy.
+        * Step [1](#deploy-contextpath) and step [3](#deploy-contextpath) - if Share is connecting to the repository directly and not through the reverse proxy.
+        * Step [7](#deploy-contextpath) - if Solr is contacted directly and not through the reverse proxy.

 ## Tune the JVM